-The Ultimate Valentine’s Day Guide in Spanish
+The Sweetest Guide to Valentine’s Day Vocabulary in Spanish

 Valentine’s Day is on the horizon.
 In Latin America, much like in the United States, it’s a day when upscale, romantic restaurants are booked to capacity and shops are overflowing with flower bouquets and chocolate truffles.
 Happy couples walk along hand-in-hand, and everything is basked in rainbows and candlelight.

-Chocolate, roses, lingerie and love poems are some of the common gifts people offer their loved ones each year on February 14th.
+Chocolate, roses, lingerie, and love poems are some of the common gifts people offer their loved ones each year on February 14th.
 While you could argue that it is a consumer holiday full of false expectations and cliche shows of “love”, Valentine’s Day is nevertheless a holiday with many traditions in countries around the world, including Spain and Latin America.